microsoft/sqlworkshops/sqlserver2019bigdataclusters/README.md

 - How to install SQL Server big data clusters on-premises and in the Azure Kubernetes Service (AKS)
 - How to work with Apache Spark
 - The Data Science Process to create an end-to-end solution
-- How to work with the tooling for SQL Server big data clusters (Azure Data Studio)
+- How to work with the tooling for BDC (Azure Data Studio)
-- Monitoring and managing SQL Server big data clusters
+- Monitoring and managing the BDC
-- Security considerations for SQL Server big data clusters
+- Security considerations

 Starting in SQL Server 2019, big data clusters allows for large-scale, near real-time processing of data over the HDFS file system and other data sources.
 It also leverages the Apache Spark framework which is integrated into one environment for management, monitoring, and security of your environment.
 This means that organizations can implement everything from queries to analysis to Machine Learning and Artificial Intelligence within SQL Server, over large-scale, heterogeneous data.
 SQL Server big data clusters can be implemented fully on-premises, in the cloud using a Kubernetes service such as Azure's AKS, and in a hybrid fashion.
 This allows for full, partial, and mixed security and control as desired.